Alternative versions of Superman: Herr Superman and Hyperious (Earth-8)

-Earth-8 is a Marvel Comics pastiche world, home to villains Lord Havok and the Extremists, who are opposed by Avengers pastiche characters the Meta Militia (a modernization of the Champions of Angor).
+Earth-8 is a pastiche of the Marvel Comics universe, home to villains Lord Havok and the Extremists, who are opposed by Avengers pastiche characters the Meta Militia (a modernization of the Champions of Angor).
 When visited during Countdown, a German Superman called "Herr Superman", who serves in Monarch's army, is seen, but it is not certain what world he is from.
 In The New 52, Earth-8 is home to a Superman analogue named Hyperious who is a pastiche of Marvel's own Superman pastiche Hyperion.
 He is a member of an Avengers pastiche team named the Retaliators.
 Hyperious' current whereabouts are unknown.

 Harvey Dent (Earth-9)

-The Superman from DC's Tangent Comics imprint is a radically different character from the traditional Superman.
+The Superman from DC's Tangent Comics imprint (Earth-9) is a radically different character from the traditional Superman.
 Due to an experiment conducted on an entire town by a government black ops group called Nightwing, Harvey Dent was the lone infant survivor of a failed super-human program that killed hundreds.
 After growing to adulthood, and falling from the world's tallest building in an attempt to save a suicidal man, his dormant powers activate and he develops advanced physical and psychic abilities.
 Evolving millions of years past normal humans, he eventually becomes a "modern-day superhero".
 He is illustrated as a tall, bald, African American man wearing a blue robe, and carrying a staff.
 This version of Superman has become the most powerful person on Earth.
-After attempting to give his wife the same powers as his, through what he thought was a safe version of the experiment, which resulted in her apparent death, Superman instead married that reality's version of Power Girl and decided to protect the entire world by conquering it, as seen in Tangent: Superman's Reign.
-This Earth is numbered Earth-9 in the DC Multiverse.
+After attempting to give his wife the same powers as his, through what he thought was a safe version of the experiment, which resulted in her apparent death, Superman instead married that reality's version of Power Girl and decided to protect the entire world by conquering it.